dorjeduck/llm.mojo/README.md

 python prepro_tinyshakespeare.py
 python train_gpt2.py
 ```
-- Due to a bug in Mojo 24.3, 'train_gpt2.mojo' starts with a warning right now, but runs correctly.
-A fix for this bug is currently in review by Modular ([modularml/mojo#2429](https://github.com/modularml/mojo/issues/2429))
+- Due to a known issue in Mojo 24.3, 'train_gpt2.mojo' currently starts with a warning but operates correctly.
+A fix for this bug is under review by the Modular team.([modularml/mojo#2429](https://github.com/modularml/mojo/issues/2429))

 ## How to use